Atlantic County officials join call for offshore wind

 “Atlantic City has been hard hit by unemployment,” Giblin said.

-Another participant, Mary Sharon Quilter, argued that the wind farms will improve the environment, providing habitat for water-filtering shellfish and create artificial reefs.
+Another participant, Mary Sharon Quilter, argued the wind farms will improve the environment, providing habitat for water-filtering shellfish, and create artificial reefs.

 “You have a whole ecosystem that is being born off of those bases,” she said.
 “It will enhance the marine life in the area.”